hashicorp/consul/website/source/docs/guides/leader-election.html.markdown

 The leader must also watch for changes since its lock may be released by an operator or automatically released due to a false positive in the failure detector.

-Note that the session by default makes use of only the gossip failure detector.
+By default, the session makes use of only the gossip failure detector.
 That is, the session is considered held by a node as long as the default Serf health check has not declared the node unhealthy.
 Additional checks can be specified if desired.